ak-1/sqlport/README.md

-## sqlport - Aspires to port Informix SQL to PostgreSQL
+## sqlport - aspires to port Informix SQL to PostgreSQL

 ```
 $ echo 'select first 1 hello from world' | sqlport